solace-iot-team/async-apim-analytics/docs/source/quickstart-content/administering.rst

 Administering
 =============

 The API Management Analytics Server provides a REST API for server administration.
-The REST API is documented using OpenAPI and is available at http://localhost:8088/api-explorer/.
+The REST API is documented using OpenAPI and is available as public resource on the server.

-> Note: If you changed the port of the API Management Analytics server, you must adjust the URL.

 Enabling Analytics
 ++++++++++++++++++